fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 its lowest level for 30 years – and this at a time when the rest of the world is seeing the gap between rich and poor grow dramatically.
-The business weekly The Economist will tell you that this has nothing to do with socialist governments – but they would say that, wouldn’t they?
+The business weekly The Economist will tell you that this has nothing to do with socialist governments – but they would say that, wouldn't they?

 The basic tension within this kind of leftist movement is between those who think that their goals are best achieved through a more efficient and practical